 It turns out that Insulin response might not contribute to weight gain as much as the type or quality of food.
 A number of observational and long term studies have found that people (such as Kitvians, Japanese, and members of various African and indigenous tribes) who consume high quality foods that are high on the glycemic index, such as yams, potatoes, honey, and whole grains, have very low rates of diabetes, obesity, or cardiovascular disease.
 Moreover, high-glycemic whole foods like potatoes, corn, whole wheat, and rice have had an important role in healthy human diets for thousands of years.

 While Americans have a particulary high rate of obesity and diabetes and also consume a large proportion of foods that are high on the glycemic index, it seems that the poor quality of foods we consume is more to blame than the amount or type of carbohydrates that these foods contain.
 Most Americans eat a high volume of refined sugar (sucrose and high fructose corn syrup), white wheat, and grains that are fried in refined, poly unsaturated oils, instead of fruits, vegetables, whole grains and other unrefined foods.
-So, instead of trying to follow the poorly supported logic of the glycemic index by cutting out healthy foods like yams, whole grains, fruit, or raw honey (creation-based foods), start by cutting out the high-calorie/low nutrient industrial foods that are intimatey linked to disease (especially refined sugar, grains, and oils).
+So, instead of trying to follow the poorly supported logic of the glycemic index by cutting out healthy foods like yams, whole grains, fruit, or raw honey (nature-based foods), start by cutting out the high-calorie/low nutrient industrial foods that are intimatey linked to disease (especially refined sugar, grains, and oils).

 Originally posted 2012-12-08 03:49:00.